FDMcreative/instagram-clone/README.md

 ---

 # Instagram Clone
-### *Let's try to create sometihng like Instagram.*
+### *Let's try to create something like Instagram.*

 -

-This is an instagram clone (with some modification to accomodate my needs and the functionalities I wanted to implement).
+This is an Instagram clone single page app (with some modification to accomodate my needs and the functionalities I wanted to implement).

 The following functionalities are present: